-Order of Protection: An order issued by a judge that limits the interactions between two people so that one person will be protected from the harmful or risky actions of the other.
+Order of Protection: An order issued by a judge that limits the interactions between two people so that one person will be protected from the harmful or risky actions or behaviors of the other.

 Order of Support: An order entered by a support magistrate or judge, directing that a specified amount of money be paid to the petitioner for a child or a spouse.

-Order of Visitation: An order issued by a judge, determining the conditions of visitation of non-custodial parents or relatives.
+Order of Visitation: An order issued by a judge, determining the schedule and conditions of visitation of non-custodial parents.
+Also called parenting time.

 Order to Show Cause: A court order directing someone to appear in court on a specific time and date in order to explain why a particular order should not be made.

-Parole: The supervised release of a juvenile pending a dispositional hearing (defined on page 4) in a juvenile delinquency case.
-Also, the release of a child to a parent pending the outcome of a dispositional hearing in a child protective proceeding.
+Parole: The supervised release of a juvenile pending a dispositional hearing in a juvenile delinquency case.
+Also, the release of a child to a parent pending the outcome of a child protective proceeding.